- Campus Offices

 - any award, including awards under SNAP, which will not be extended through award of a new competitive segment.

 The final FSR must cover the period of time since the previous FSR submission or, for awards under SNAP, the entire competitive segment or as much of the competitive segment as has been funded before termination.
 Final FSRs must have no unliquidated obligations and must indicate the exact balance of unobligated funds.
 Unobligated funds must be returned to NIH or must be reflected by an appropriate accounting adjustment in accordance with instructions from the GMO or from the payment office.
 For those organizations receiving their funds through PMS, final reports, as specified by PMS, must be submitted to that office.
 It is the grantee’s responsibility to reconcile reports submitted to PMS and to the NIH awarding office.
-Withdrawal of the unobligated balance following expiration or termination of a grant is not considered an adverse action and is not subject to appeal (see “Administrative Requirements—Enforcement Actions—Recovery of Funds”).
+Withdrawal of the unobligated balance following expiration or termination of a grant is not considered an adverse action and is not subject to appeal as stated in regulations.

 When the submission of a revised final FSR results in additional claims by the grantee, NIH will consider the approval of such claims subject to the following minimum criteria: